mynamesleon/detection/README.md

 - pictureElem (support of the `<picture>` element)
 - srcsetBasic (basic use of the img 'srcset' attribute with x descriptors for high pixel density displays)
 - srcsetFull (full support of the img 'srcset' attribute with the use of media queries)
-- requestAnimFrame (the browsers native requestAnimationFrame function, or a polyfill if unsupported)
+- requestAnimFrame (the browser's native requestAnimationFrame function, or a polyfill if unsupported)
-- cancelAnimFrame (the browsers native cancelAnimationFrame function, or a polyfill if unsupported)
+- cancelAnimFrame (the browser's native cancelAnimationFrame function, or a polyfill if unsupported)

 ## Creating your own checks